 IEC 62304 has been widely adopted by regulators across the world, so familiarity is imperative when compliance will ultimately be required.
 Here’s how you can follow the IEC 62304 requirements for your medical device software or SaMD:

 IEC 62304 is an international standard for medical device software that defines the framework for processes that occur across the lifecycle of the device and software.
-Requirements from this standard apply whenever software is an integral component of the device, is used in the production of the device, or if it is the device (Software as Medical Device).
+Requirements from this standard apply whenever software is an integral component of the device, is used in the production of the device, or if it is the device (Software as a Medical Device or SaMD).

 The IEC 62304 standard is harmonized internationally and is recognized by the FDA, Health Canada, the European Commission and other regulatory authorities worldwide.
 It provides guidance for the planning, development and post-market surveillance activities for medical device software.